playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ## Tools

 Various 3D tools can be used to render lightmaps.
-In this page we will use 3D Studio Max as example, but same functionality is achievable by any other similar modeling tools.
+In this page we will use 3D Studio Max with VRay, but same functionality is achievable by any other similar modeling tools.

 ## Gamma Correction